bassixt/Branch_prediction_whats_left/README.md

 ------
 # Results and Conclusions <a name="Results and Conclusions"></a>
-We decided to test our implementations of branch predictor with both the two types of data we gather from the championship CBP-5 , called LONG-MOBILE-1 and LONG-MOBILE-10, and with the result taken running Dhrystone and Coremark on Qemu.
-For all these scenarios we considered different number of instructions and we evaluated the accuracy, that is the hit rate normalized over kiloinstruction and the misprediction rate normalized again over the same amount of instruction.
+We decided to test our implementations of branch predictor with both the two types of data we gather from the championship CBP-5 , called LONG-MOBILE-1 and LONG-MOBILE-10, and with the results taken running Dhrystone and Coremark on Qemu.
+For all these scenarios we considered different number of instructions and we evaluated the accuracy, that is the hit rate normalized over kiloinstructions and the misprediction rate normalized again over the same amount of instructions.
 Moreover, for the bimodal-like implementation we plotted the size of the prediction matrix as a function of the number of instructions.
 The final result have been plotted using Matlab [<img src="images/matlab.png" alt="alt text" width="25">](https://www.mathworks.com/product/ltc/matlab.html)  and are shown below.